Menu

 Meningiomas are more common in women although the reasons for that is not entirely understood.
 Female sex hormones can influence the development and growth rates of meningiomas as observed during pregnancy.
 Certain hormone medications can cause them to form or increase their rate of growth as has been seen with people taken progestin therapy (cyproteron acetate).

 There are conflicting studies on the safety of hormone based therapy for those diagnosed with meningioma.
-It is currently reccomended that mechanical contraception or IUD be favoured in that case.
+It is currently recommended that mechanical contraception or IUD be favoured in that case.
 It is also suggested that hormone replacement therapy treatment for menopause be avoided although it is often valuable to discuss the risk/benefit balance with an expert gynaecologist and in some case therapy might still be appropriate with careful clinical surveillance.

 Ionising radiation may damage the genetic material in cells causing tumours such as meningioma to develop many years after the radiation exposure itself.

-Small meningiomas which are not growing over time and not causng symptoms may be safely left alone.
+Small meningiomas which are not growing over time and not causing symptoms may be safely left alone.
 It is however advisable to monitor them for a period of time.
 The duration of such surveillence will be affected by the size and location of tumour as well as the patient's time in life.
 Surgical removal offers the prospect of cure for most meningioma although it is usual to monitor the patients with CT or MR scans for some years after surgery.
 It is our experience that if WHO grade I lesions recur they will usually do so within two years.

 The best prospect for cure is to remove not only the tumour but also the section of dura to which it is attached.
 This is not always possible especially with tumours arising along the skull base or enclosing important venous sinuses.
 Treating the dura that remains with electrocautery can reduce the chances the tumour will come back.
 If recurrent but benign tumour is an ongoing problem radiosurgery or radiotherapy to the origin can be effective at controlling growth.